adbuerger/pycombina/doc/source/index.rst

     :target: https://www.w.hs-karlsruhe.de/gitlab/ab/pycombina/commits/master
     :alt: Gitlab CI pipeline status master branch

 **pycombina** is a Python module for solving combinatorial integral approximation problems.

 Combinatorial integral approximation problems can be formulated and solved

-1. by a custom Branch-and-Bound algorithm (using fast implementation in C++, recommended),
+1) by a custom Branch-and-Bound algorithm (using fast implementation in C++, recommended),
-2. by SCIP (using an MILP formulation, requires SCIP and pyscipopt)
+2) by SCIP (using an MILP formulation, requires SCIP and pyscipopt), or
-3. by Gurobi (using an MILP formulation, requires Gurobi and gurobipy)
+3) by Gurobi (using an MILP formulation, requires Gurobi and gurobipy),

 while the problem setup is widely automatized.